teachings of judaism

 The teachings of Judaism contain a variety of viewpoints and cannot be looked upon as a monolithic explanation of what Jews believe.

 Comparison Chart: Buddhism, Hinduism, Traditional Judaism, and the Gospel

 Why does Jewish law require that the deceased be buried within twenty-four hours of death?
 Are any exceptions allowed?
 The biblical basis for this law is questionable, as a portion of Deuteronomy 21:23 is cited: His body shall not remain overnight…, but you shall surely bury him that day.”
 If you read the command in […]

-Joshua O. Haberman.
-New York and Toronto: The Free Press, 1994.
-264 Pages. $24.95, cloth.
-Judaism, it has been said, is a religion of deed and not creed.
-A rabbi may have no difficulty explaining the history of a practice and can easily refer an inquirer to commentators who expound upon the matter.
-But when […]
+Book Title: The God I Believe In Author: Joshua O. Haberman Date Published: 1994 Publisher: The Free Press Reviewer: David M. Review Date: March 1, 1995 Judaism, it has been said, is a religion of deed and not creed.
+A rabbi may have no difficulty explaining the history of a practice and can easily refer […]

 Book Title: What Happens After I Die?
 Author: Rifat Sonsino (Author), Daniel B. Syme (Author) Date Published: July 1, 1990 Publisher: Urj Press; Paperback edition Genre: 1.
 Theology ISBN: 978-0807403563 Reviewer: Stan Meyer Review Date: Sep 1, 1994 When Rabban Johanan ben Zakkai fell ill, his disciples went in to visit him.
 When he saw […]